xerberde/ecosquirrel-dsa5-roller/README.md

-# Foundry VTT - DSA5 Dice Roller by xerber
+# Foundry VTT - DSA5 Dice Roller

 The module adds FoundryVTT functions to simple dice roll, adapted for the game Das schwarze Auge / The Dark Eye.